jotaen/klog/README.md

 ## Contribute

-If you have questions, feature ideas, or just want to bounce off some feedback feel invited to [start a discussion](https://github.com/jotaen/klog/discussions).
+If you have questions, feature ideas, or just want to bounce off some feedback, feel invited to [start a discussion](https://github.com/jotaen/klog/discussions).
-In case you run into a bug please [file an issue](https://github.com/jotaen/klog/issues).
+In case you run into a bug, please [file an issue](https://github.com/jotaen/klog/issues).
-(When in doubt just go for an issue.)
+(When in doubt, just go for an issue.)

-This repository contains the sources of the command line tool as well as the [specification](Specification.md) of the klog file format.
-Note, that the version numbers of both are independent of each other.
+This repository contains the sources of the klog command line tool as well as the [specification document](Specification.md) of the klog file format.
+Note that both are technically independent of each other, which implies that they also have different version numbers.

 ## About

 klog was created by [Jan Heuermann](https://www.jotaen.net).
-It is open-source software, which you may use under the following terms:
+It is open-source software, which you are free to use under the following terms:

 - Command line tool: [MIT license](LICENSE.txt)
 - File specification: [public domain (CC0/OWFa)](Specification.md#License)